skulptur/perfect-time/README.md

 ## `perfect-time`

-A generic clock to schedule time events with precision in Typescript.
+A generic clock that makes it easy to schedule repeating time based events with precision in Typescript.
+It works by calling scheduled events slightly before their side effects should take place, which is great in combination with Web Audio for example.
+This allows you to read the latest application state with little lookahead time and circumvent other issues with [javascript timers](https://www.html5rocks.com/en/tutorials/audio/scheduling/).

-Events have a configurable tolerance zone in which they must be executed or otherwise get dropped.
-This allows you to use the latest application state, for example with the Web Audio API.
-It also solves the issues with unreliable JS timers by accepting user or library provided tickers which can run on a separate thread.

 ## Get started